web2solutions/dhxMVP/README.md

 Framerworks for Enterprise Javascript Applications are the first citizens from the `Javascript Development World`.

-There is nothing you can not do with those frameworks, certainly they may not be the bet choice for a very small POC or applications, but they are the best choice in several scenarios which I will not discuss here.
+There is nothing you can not do with those frameworks, certainly they may not be the best choice for a small POC or application, but they are the best choice in several scenarios which I will not discuss here.

 As DHTMLX offers rich components through simple interfaces (API) with a great docs, it may be a right choice for small application too.
 Not only for Enterprise applications.